CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github collaboration, version control and central repository

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You create a copy where you have write/edit powers

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+It saves a copy to your local folder of your computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you ask for an upload of your forked repository to the main repository

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see the changes that hazve gone into the version control

 ## Question 13